 Specific grades are required for the business core courses in order to meet prerequisites and qualify for graduation.
 Prerequisites are listed within the course description.
-Students should try to complete the business core in the order listed below.
+Students should meet with their advisor for recommendations on which courses to take first.

 Choose one of the following courses: (a specific course may be required for some majors)